 “…we are going to enter into a life of contradictions.
 In politics, we will have equality and in social and economic rights, we will have inequality….
 We must remove this contradiction or else who suffer from this inequality will blow up the structure….”B. R. Ambedkar

 Sounds pretty socialist to me.

-Also, Ambedkar didn’t single-handedly drafted the constitution.
-I’m mentioning this because it is exactly the kind of impression being formed – and, Ambeddkar would have denounced such a claim himself.
+Also, Ambedkar didn’t single-handedly draft the constitution.
+I’m mentioning this because it is exactly the kind of impression being formed – and, Ambedkar would have denounced such a claim himself.
 He was the chairman of constitution drafting committee – he was the biggest contributor, perhaps the most superior one but not the only contributor.
-Had he complete control, he could probably gone for complete socialism.
+Had he complete control, he could probably go for complete socialism.

 Above all, you need not do something just because Ambedkar said it.
 He was a rebel – and would have expected his followers to rebel against injustice.
 No, Mr. Rajnath SIngh, he didn’t suffered injustice; he revolted and fought back.

 That none of these things relate to what is said in two days goes on to show that neither side knew what they were talking about – it goes on to show the level of, What Mr. Modi so liberally called, ‘debate’.